-We remain in compliance with the financial covenants under our senior unsecured revolving credit facility and expect to remain in compliance based on our current expectation of future results of operations.
-If our actual future results of operations differ materially from these expectations, or if we otherwise experience increased indebtedness or substantially lower EBITDA, we may be required to seek an amendment or waiver of such covenants which may increase our borrowing costs under those debt instruments.
+We remain in compliance with the financial covenants under our senior unsecured credit facilities and expect to remain in compliance based on our current expectation of future results of operations.
+If our actual future results of operations differ materially from these expectations, we may be required to seek an amendment or waiver of such covenants which may increase our borrowing costs under those debt instruments.